forcedotcom/ServiceSDK-iOS/Examples/SnapinsSDKExample/README.md

 ## Instructions

-To use this app, clone this repository, put the [required framework files](https://developer.salesforce.com/page/SnapinsMobile) in the [root directory](../../Frameworks/), and update the `SnapinsConstants` class with your org settings.
+To use this app, clone this repository, put the [required framework files](https://developer.salesforce.com/page/SnapinsMobile) in the [Frameworks root directory](../../Frameworks/), and update the `SnapinsConstants` class with your org settings.

 ## Code Info